SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 ## Content
 1. Intro: The Nature of Baseball
+2. Technologies
-2. Metadata
+3. Metadata
-3. Data Cleaning
+4. Data Cleaning
-4. EDA (Exploratory Data Analysis)
+5. EDA (Exploratory Data Analysis)
-5. Feature Scaling
+6. Feature Scaling
-6. Multiple Linear Regression with Feature Selection
+7. Multiple Linear Regression with Feature Selection
-7. Simple Linear Regression
+8. Simple Linear Regression
-8. Model Validation
+9. Model Validation
-9. Conclusion
+10. Conclusion

 ### 1. Intro
 Before we dive into our analysis, let's briefly talk about the nature of baseball.